 top of page

 We can't avoid loss in our lives but grief counselling can help us to work through the myriad different feelings we encounter when we lose someone close to us.
 We also lose relationships, careers, dreams and homes.
-The thing is that the actual experience of losing anything, be it a person, a pet or a job, has similarities; the emotions attached to it tend to be similar, although they may differ in intensity and duration.
+Feelings associated with loss can differ in intensity and duration.

 If you feel that you are struggling with your grief for whatever reason, then you are in the right place.